vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 To use `dch-photon`, your environment must satisfy the following conditions:

 - Configure your local Docker client to use the vSphere Integrated Containers Registry certificate.
 For information about how to obtain the registry certificate and pass it to the Docker client, see [Using vSphere Integrated Containers Registry](configure_docker_client.md#registry).
 - You have access to a VCH that the vSphere administrator configured so that it can connect to the registry to pull the `dch-photon` image.
 The VCH must also have a volume store named `default`.
-For information about how deploy a VCH for use with `dch-photon`, see the [Deploy a Virtual Container Host for Use with `dch-photon`](../vic_vsphere_admin/deploy_vch_dchphoton.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.
+For information about how deploy a VCH for use with `dch-photon`, see the [Deploy a Virtual Container Host with a Volume Store and vSphere Integrated Containers Registry Access](../vic_vsphere_admin/deploy_vch_dchphoton.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.

 ### Anonymous `dch-photon` Volumes <a id="vols"></a>